elusivecodes/fQuery/README.md

 dom.wrapInner(nodes, others);
 ```

-*ShadowRoot* nodes cannot be used to wrap.

-If the node you are wrapping with is a *DocumentFragment*, the contents will be used to wrap instead.
+If a node you are wrapping with is a *DocumentFragment*, the contents will be used to wrap instead.

 #### Traversal